 As a father of two young boys, Adam Nelson knows the challenges of getting little ones to bed when it is still light out.
-“Having a bright light, even a regular nightlight, on in a child's room inhibits teaching them that when it is dark, it is time for sleep and when it is light, it’s time to get up,” says Nelson.
-His Good Nite Lite invention helps to trains kids to associate light with the daytime activities, and darkness with nighttime and rest.
-It does this by displaying an easily recognized "Moon" and “Sun” caricatures letting kids know that is time to wake up and permissible to get out of bed.
+“Having a bright light, even a regular nightlight, in a child's room inhibits teaching them that when it is dark, it is time for sleep, and when it is light, it’s time to get up,” says Nelson.
+His Good Nite Lite invention helps to trains kids to associate light with daytime activities and darkness with nighttime and rest.
+It does this by displaying easily recognized "Moon" and “Sun” caricatures, letting kids know that is time to wake up and that it's okay to get out of bed.
 During the day, the Good Nite Lite automatically shuts itself off to eliminate any distractions and to conserve energy.

-According to the website, the Veer Cruiser is designed "for those who prefer to take the paths less traveled," a premium stroller strong enough to last from the first born to your last born.
+According to the website, the Veer Cruiser is designed "for those who prefer to take the paths less traveled," a premium stroller strong enough to last from the firstborn to your last born.
 The brainchild of stroller expert Andrew Bowman, who saw parents struggling to push and pull kids and gear across hilly terrain, the Veer Cruiser is a baby carrier and portable bed for infants, a stroller for toddlers and a wagon for older kids—all in one.
-It features stain and fade resistant fabric sidewalls, expanding footwell, an adjustable handle height, performance handle grips, 3-point passenger harnesses, one-touch footbrake, front comfort suspension, large rugged knobby tires, rear wheel fenders, one-hand folding and six cup holders!
+It features stain and fades resistant fabric sidewalls, expanding footwell, an adjustable handle height, performance handle grips, 3-point passenger harnesses, one-touch footbrake, front comfort suspension, large rugged knobby tires, rear-wheel fenders, one-hand folding and six cup holders!
 The only thing this bad boy won't do is change diapers.

 The Dad Hoodie